Kong/docs.konghq.com/app/docs/0.14.x/plugin-development/custom-entities.md

 The DAO name (`keyauth_credentials`) with which it is accessible from the DAO Factory depends on the key with which you exported your DAO in the returned table of `daos.lua`.

+You can see an example of this in the [Key-Auth `daos.lua` file](https://github.com/Kong/kong/blob/master/kong/plugins/key-auth/daos.lua).

 ---